globalizejs/globalize/README.md

 - [Ongoing work][] lists our current sprint.
 Here you find what we're actively working on at this very moment.
 Priority is determined by the community needs.
-  If there's anything you want to be done, feel free to weigh in on a new or existing issue or pull request.
-Being proactive is your best bet.
+  If there's anything you want to be done, feel free to weigh in on any existing issue or pull request, or go ahead and create a new one.
+Let us know what you think.
 - [Help wanted][] lists potential next work that you could help us to accomplish now.

 [Ongoing work]: https://github.com/jquery/globalize/labels/Current%20Sprint